 Can a file be attached to multiple projects?

-A document can only be attached to a single project, but the same file could be uploaded as a document in multiple projects.
+A document can only be attached to a single project, but the same file could be uploaded as a document across multiple projects.

 How do I permanently remove segments from the Memory and Lilt?

-Hard-delete is an available option for on-premise customers only.
+Hard-delete is an available option for self-managed customers only.
 When enabled:

 - Deleting a document permanently removes the document and its relevant segment information from the system.